Table of Contents

 It is possible to create a did:btc1 from some initiating arbitrary DID document.
 This allows for more complex initial DID documents, including the ability to include Service Endpoints and Beacons that support aggregation.

 The algorithm takes in an intermediateDocument struct, an OPTIONAL version, and an OPTIONAL network.
-The intermediateDocument SHOULD be a valid DID document except all places where the DID document requires the use of the identifier (e.g. the id field), this identifier SHOULD be the placeholder value did:btc1:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.
+The intermediateDocument MUST be a valid DID document except all places where the DID document requires the use of the identifier (e.g., the id field), this identifier MUST be the placeholder value did:btc1:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.
 The DID document SHOULD include at least one verificationMethod and service of the type SingletonBeacon.

 1. Set idType to “external”.